CS340-19/proposals/README.md

 # Proposals

+*This folder contains pre-proposals only*

-For the proposals please use .md file using markup
+Full proposals go to the corresponding project's repo: please use .md file using markup Full proposals will be discussed on Monday and due Jan 28

 ### [Instructions](https://github.com/CS340-19/proposals/blob/master/project_proposal.pdf)